yiheng-zhu/MKFGO/README.md

     Note: These two databases should be formatted by the "makeblastdb" command in BLAST software.
 (3) Library of MFKGO

+### 4. Benchmark Datasets
+    The benchmark datasets of MKFGO can be downloaded from here.

 ## Prediction
 1. rename your protein sequence file as "test.fasta" with fasta format.
 2. create a new directory (e.g. test_example), which contains the "test.fasta"